If you knew that your website had only seven seconds to impress your prospects, what would you change about it?

 Ongoing maintenance is the key to good website performance.
 It grows traffic, builds trust and increases customer retention.

-Updated content, page speed optimization and functional navigation are just a few of the factors that keep your prospects engaged with your website more and longer than with the competitors.
+Updated content, page speed optimization and functional navigation are just a few of the factors that keep your prospects engaged with your website longer than with your competitors.

 Reason #5: Boost Sales